mickbransfield/predictit_hedge/README.md

 ### Hedge opportunities on PredictIt due to inefficient pricing in correlated markets

 There are situations for hedge betting in different PredictIt markets due to inefficient pricing related to the presidential election.
-For example, when Trump winning is priced at $0.50/share and Biden winning is priced at $0.44/share, the opportunity exists to bet equal amounts on both candidates and net a profit regardless of who wins.
+For example, when Trump winning is priced at $0.50/share and Biden winning is priced at $0.44/share, the opportunity exists to buy an equal number of shares for both candidates and net a profit regardless of who wins.

 ### Here's the basic math:
 Trump Yes: $0.50